 While we anticipated a crash we did not anticipate that it would be so deep for some securities within our favorite ETFs.
 Our largest stock holding provides a useful example.
 This morning we invested 6% of our portfolio in one stock that at the time had a $54 Million market cap.

-Organovo fell 70% from its peak to near the lowest levels its traded at in recent years starting in mid-February.
+Many small caps stocks in Ark are down 60% from peaks to near the lowest levels its traded at in recent years starting in mid-February.
 The fall had almost nothing to do with interest rates.
 It had everything to do with the these characteristics...

 Ark Invest holding...Ark got hit hardest because Tesla made it famous so when Tesla tanked investors sold Ark Invest funds that were also caught up in the call option bubble.